dcunited001/dcunited001.github.io/_posts/2016-07-07-american-eros-or-how-to-fell-a-souley.md

 For just a brief moment in time, and perhaps most importantly, it was our hearts that met first, not our eyes.
-It transcended space and the material world. (moreso for me than for her ... that's what she said ..)
+It transcended space and the material world.
 And her brilliance disassembled any masking still darkening my heart.
-It's as if some tendril of her ethereal being reached through that labyrinth and dispersed (its ?? fragments into spacelessness).
+It's as if some tendril of her ethereal being reached through that labyrinth and dispersed its fragments into spacelessness.
 Or maybe through sheer elegance, pierced it like a blade to gossamer.
 The connection I felt, it's as if she saw through to my heart's radiance and found something that I myself had buried and forgotten.
-(Without sight at all). (too much emphasis on lack of sight? need to be less direct about it)

 Another heartbeat, but my racing mind had lost count.
 Faster.
 Everything seemed faster.
 The energy rippled through my veins, my